settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 - run-ts can only run typescript files.
 DO NOT run inline scripts.
 Always write down the script in TS file(s).

 ### Database Operations
-- Use `JsondocRepository` and `TransformRepository` for data access
+- Use `TransformJsondocRepository` and `TransformJsondocRepositoryata access
 - Run migrations with `npm run migrate`
 - Use `./run-ts src/server/scripts/migrate.ts` for migrations
 - Unique constraint `unique_human_transform_per_jsondoc_path` prevents concurrent editing race conditions